10 lessons I learned the hard way as a software engineer

 Example:

-I once spent weeks building a highly flexible configuration system for a feature that never required more than two settings.
-In hindsight, a simple solution would have been far easier to maintain.
+I once built a complex config system for a feature that only needed two settings.
+Looking back, a simple approach would've been easier to build and maintain.

 Action Item: